oskardudycz/kandddinsky2024/README.md

 > Could you give me a real-world example of the complex DDD aggregate?
 >
 > Describe the business rules and invariants.
-It should have at least ten properties, several business rules and invariants showing business logic.
+It should have at least ten public and some private properties and several business rules and invariants showing business logic.
 >
 > It should have a list of nested data and a few entities or value objects with logic.
 >